soinkleined/parsesudoers/README.md

            parsesudoers -h
            parsesudoers -V

-    Parses sudoers file and expands alias and groups for given users to determine who and what can run commands as that user.
+    Parses sudoers file and expands aliases and groups for given users to determine who and what can run commands as that user.

     Arguments:
      -a, --all              match all sudoers rules